LiC1117/MORE-Q/README.md

 ## MORE-Q source files
-One can download MORE-Q HDF5 files from ZENODO under: 10.5281/zenodo.13741197
+One can download MORE-Q HDF5 files from ZENODO under the link: https://zenodo.org/records/13741197

 ## Citation
 If you use parts of the MORE-Q data please cite